Teckk2/hydeout/_posts/2018-01-03-Infosec-Interview_Questions_Part-1.md

 <br>Speacial Thanx to my friend [Ajay](https://twitter.com/ajaysingri) for hellping me find these question.

 <p Class="message">
-  <font color="Black">Q 1</font> – What is CSRF?
+  <font color="Black">Question 1</font> – What is CSRF ?
 </p>
-<p>**Ans**:- Cross site request forgery (CSRF), also known as XSRF, Sea Surf or Session Riding, is an attack vector that tricks a web browser into executing an unwanted action in an application to which a user is logged in.
+<br>**Ans**:- Cross site request forgery (CSRF), also known as XSRF, Sea Surf or Session Riding, is an attack vector that tricks a web browser into executing an unwanted action in an application to which a user is logged in.
 <br>A successful CSRF attack can be devastating for both the business and user.
-It can result in damaged client relationships, unauthorized fund transfers, changed passwords and data theft—including stolen session cookies.</p>
+It can result in damaged client relationships, unauthorized fund transfers, changed passwords and data theft—including stolen session cookies.

 <p Class="message">
-  <font color="RoyalBlue">Q 2</font> – what is OWASP TOP 10 ?
+  <font color="Black">Question 2</font> – what is OWASP TOP 10 ?
 </p>
 <br>**Ans**:- The OWASP Top 10 is a powerful awareness document for web application security.
 It represents a broad consensus about the most critical security risks to web applications.
 Project members include a variety of security experts from around the world who have shared their expertise to produce this list.